aklump/post_commit/README.md

 You can trigger a single branch response by appending the following to the url, for the purposes of testing.

     &branch=master

-## orders.txt

-**You can truncate all text files without messing up perms using _reset.php_.**

-A log of incoming orders post commit hooks.

-## complete.txt

-A log of _runner.php_.

-## pending.txt

-The commands that have not yet been executed by cron.
-This file should get emptied at each cron run.

-## To dump all logs and cancel standing orders

-Don't just delete the log files as permissions are bit tricky; instead use the reset script.

-    php reset.php

 ## Troubleshooting